 We will draft a complaint and answer interrogatories if we agree to represent you.
 These documents will tell your side of the story.
 We may need to depose witnesses who saw you at work, doctors who treated you, and experts who can testify as to what happened.

 We will also try to settle your case before going to court.
-Sometimes, we can negotiate a settlement without having to go to trial.
+Sometimes, we are able to negotiate a settlement without having to go to trial.

 If it makes sense in your case, you could join an ongoing mass tort case (or we could start one with other victims that suffered due to the same at-fault party).